-- other risks, uncertainties and factors set forth under "Item 1A.
+- the impact of any future pandemics, epidemics, or other disease outbreaks on our business, results of operations and financial condition; - other risks, uncertainties and factors set forth under "Item 1A.
 Risk Factors." of our Annual Report.

 Moreover, we operate in a very competitive and rapidly changing environment.
 New risks and uncertainties emerge from time to time, and it is not possible for us to predict all risks and uncertainties that could have an impact on the forward-looking statements contained in this Quarterly Report.

 The results, events and circumstances reflected in the forward-looking statements may not be achieved or occur, and actual results, events or circumstances could differ materially from those described in the forward-looking statements.

 In addition, statements that "we believe" and similar statements reflect our beliefs and opinions on the relevant subject.
-These statements are based on information available to us as of the date of this Quarterly Report, and while we believe that information provides a reasonable basis for these statements, that information may be limited or incomplete.
+These statements are based on information available to us as of the date of this Quarterly Report and while we believe that information provides a reasonable basis for these statements, that information may be limited or incomplete.
 Our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all relevant information.
 These statements are inherently uncertain, and investors are cautioned not to unduly rely on these statements.